ronomon/direct-io/README.md

 ## Benchmark

-The performance of various block sizes and open flags can vary across operating systems and between hard drives and solid state drives.
-Use the included benchmark script to benchmark various block sizes and open flags on the local file system (by default) or on a specific block device or regular file:
+The write performance of various block sizes and open flags can vary across operating systems and between hard drives and solid state drives.
+Use the included write benchmark to benchmark various block sizes and open flags on the local file system (by default) or on a specific block device or regular file:

+**WARNING: The write benchmark will erase the contents of the specified block device or regular file if any.**

 ```
 [sudo] node benchmark.js [device|file]